How to Make Homemade Lube: Zero-Waste DIY Water-Based Recipe

 • It should (preferably) be cheap to make.

 And yes, all of this is possible.
 Having browsed through various options, we’ve landed at a corn-starch and water-based lube recipe that (in different versions) seems to have already taken parts of the internet by storm.
 We are probably a bit late to the party.
-Nevertheless, you could be too, and the zero waste lubricant could be your next DIY game changer.
+Nevertheless, you could be too, and the zero-waste lubricant could be your next DIY game changer.

-Waterbased lubricant with cornstarch is compatible with condoms, sex toys and menstrual cups
+Homemade waterbased lubricant with cornstarch is compatible with condoms, sex toys and menstrual cups

 • Not only is it cheap